 Companies spend a lot of time and effort building a reputation that helps them establish themselves as experts in a particular industry.
 A solid reputation is associated with attracting new clients and this reputation is dependent upon a company being consistent with their pricing approach.
 A lack of consistency with pricing leads can undermine the value proposition that a company has created.
 If a company has promoted its product or service to target a high value segment of the market, then the company needs to match that with a price that matches its targets.

 Be aware of different types of buyers

 Even though companies are usually consistent with the way they communicate the price of their products, it doesn't mean they won't encounter a wide range of customers.
 These different customers may be loyal to a particular company or the customer may be looking for the best deal money can buy.
-Knowing about the different types of customers and how to deal with them is crucial for companies as it enables them to prepare accordingly.

 Place emphasis on clarity